 Targeted Support and Improvement.
 Describe the State’s methodology for annually identifying any school with one or more “consistently underperforming” subgroups of students, based on all indicators in the statewide system of annual meaningful differentiation, including the definition used by the State to determine consistent underperformance.
 (ESEA section 1111(c)(4)(C)(iii))

-Using three years’ worth of data, SD DOE will look at SPI indicators over those three years to determine which subgroups are underperforming across all indicators at each school.
+Using three years’ worth of data, SD DOE will look at SPI indicators over those three years to determine which subgroups are underperforming across all eligible indicators at each school.
+Subgroup size should be small enough to determine groups of students in need of additional support, but large enough to protect student privacy.
+The department will start by looking at Full Academic Year (FAY) subgroup N size of the tested year to determine if the subgroup meets the N size of 10.
 Then, SD DOE will look at student performance over those three years for the all students group compared to the subgroups and the Gap group (see above for a description of this super subgroup).
 Because of the small nature of most subgroups in most schools across the state, to ensure that SD DOE is identifying only those schools for whom they are reasonably certain a true gap exists and to prevent the potential identification of a school for improvement due to one anomalous test score by one or a few student(s), SD DOE will look at the averages and a 95 percent confidence interval by the underperforming subgroup and all students group to determine if there are disproportionate rates of performance.
 For example, if the lower bound of the confidence interval of all indicators for the all student group places the all student range above the upper bound of the confidence interval of a subgroup or the Gap group, SD DOE may determine the rates to be disproportional and identify this school for targeted support.
-The first year of identification under these criteria will be out of the 2017-18 data, for the 2018-19 school year, and annually thereafter.
 Using confidence intervals in this manner allows the state to use a smaller n size, thus including more of the small, rural pockets of schools in the accountability system, but allows designations to be made in a manner that takes into account the volatility of small sample sizes, and ensures that schools are identified for truly underperforming subgroups.